HL7/davinci-crd/src/pagecontent/index.md

 This specification is currently undergoing ballot and connectathon testing.
 It is expected to evolve, possibly significantly, as part of that process.
 </p>
 <p>
 Feedback is welcome and may be submitted through the <a href="http://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemAdd&amp;tracker_id=677">FHIR gForge tracker</a> indicating "US Da Vinci CRD" as the specification.
-If balloting on this IG, please submit your comments via the tracker and just reference them in your ballot submission implementation guide.
 </p>
 <p>
 This implementation guide is dependent on other specifications.
 Please submit any comments you have on these base specifications as follows: